Origins & Ingredients

 Vocals

 Chopping up a vocal and using it like an instrument is a hallmark of Future Bass.
-I grabbed a couple of one-shot vocals from a sample pack, chopped them up and put them in a sampler so I could play them on the keyboard, using glide so that the pitch of each note leads into the next.
+I grabbed a couple of one-shot vocals from a sample pack, chopped them up and put them in a sampler so I could play them on the keyboard.
+I used glide so that the pitch of each note leads into the next.
 Then I just jammed out a melody over the chords!

 FX